How to Create a Natural Skincare Routine for Day and Night

 Last, but certainly not least, is sunscreen.
 I prefer mineral SPF to chemical formulas for its natural UV-blocking abilities.
 Mineral (also called physical) sunscreen works like a shield, physically blocking the sun from burning your skin, while chemical sunscreen absorbs sunlight and scatters it.
 This product is made with 100 percent zinc but doesn’t leave the slightest white cast, thanks to its slight pinky tint.
 I use this in place of makeup in the summer on my good skin days, and under makeup year-round.

-Step 1: Mara Chia & Moringa Algae Enzyme Cleansing Oil
+Step 1: Cleanse with Mara Chia & Moringa Algae Enzyme Cleansing Oil

 What can I say, I love this oil cleanser.
 As mentioned, I use it on damp skin in the morning to create more of a creamy lather.
 But at night, I use it on dry skin to help remove my makeup, then I add water to rinse it all away.